BE STRONG IN THE LORD

 Apostle Paul commanded Timothy, saying, “You therefore, my son, be strong in the grace that is in Christ Jesus.”
 (2 Tim.
 2:1 NKJV).

-Any confidence or boldness that is not rooted in the Lord Jesus Christ is weak and unstable, and definitely no match for the vicissitudes, challenges or troubles of life.
+Any confidence or boldness not rooted in the Lord Jesus Christ is weak and unstable and no match for the vicissitudes, challenges, or troubles of life.